WisdomShell/codeshell-vscode/README_EN.md

 ```

 The default deployment is on local port 8080, and it can be called through the POST method.

+Note: In cases where Metal is enabled during compilation, you can also explicitly disable Metal GPU inference by adding the command-line parameter `-ngl 0`, ensuring that the model functions properly.

 ##  Configure the Plugin